outmoded/university/guides/groupDevelopment.md

 will have a direct result on how much you learn.
 It is called: "learning sideways".
 Everyone is a teacher and a learner.
 Studying someone else's code will improve your code.
 And, your critique of another's code will improve their code.<br/><br/>
   There are *three types of PRs* the university is concerned with:
   * *personalPR*<br/>
-    Often, many PRs are sumbitted as a potential solution for an assignment.
+    Often, many PRs are submitted as a potential solution for an assignment.
 These PRs are called "personalPRs".
-    Everyone is encouraged to submit a personalPR and provide peer reviews of PRs sumbitted by others.
+    Everyone is encouraged to submit a personalPR and provide peer reviews of PRs submitted by others.
     Specific explanations and hints can be given inside someone's personalPR.
 Much learning is accomplished through this peer review process.
 Additionally, one of the personalPRs submitted will be selected and labelled as the "communityPR".